 Prevention is better than cure

 Make sure that the ship you join is covered by an ITF agreement.
 An ITF agreement makes it easier to resolve any backpay claims.
-Please use the link on the right of this page to find out if your ship is covered by an ITF agreement.
+To find out if your ship is covered by an ITF approved agreement go to Look Up.

 Insist on a written contract of employment, which sets out your wages and working conditions.
 This makes any backpay claims much easier to prove